-With a wild population of just over 100 individuals living near the coast of North Carolina, the red wolf (Canis rufus) is one of the most endangered canids in the world.
-A Species Survival Plan (SSP) captive breeding program was conceived for the recovery of this beautiful wolf.
+With a wild population of less than 100 individuals living near the coast of North Carolina, the red wolf (Canis rufus) is one of the most endangered canids in the world.
+A Species Survival Plan (SSP) captive breeding program was conceived for the recovery of this endangered wolf.
 One of the facilities that takes part in this recovery program is the WNC Nature Center in Asheville, North Carolina.

-Last May, one of the wolves at the Nature Center (Mayo, the red wolf in the photo) gave birth to a litter of four puppies (two females and two males).
+The red wolf in the photo is Mayo, a red wolf that was at the Center back when I was volunteering.
+In 2012 she gave birth to a litter of four puppies (two females and two males).
 This not only brings joy and smiles to visitors of the WNC Nature Center but these puppies make a huge contribution to the gene pool of this critically endangered species.